 Lewis will conduct a tour of Puccini’s La Bohème through the Summer and Autumn of 2019 – please seefor venues.
 He is also looking forward to more local conducting work such as Canteloube’s Songs of the Auvergne with Kingston Philharmonia, and Prokofiev’s 1st Symphony and Dvorak’s Wind Serenade during 2019 with Surrey Mozart Players.
 In November Lewis will conduct Guildford Opera in Verdi’s Nabucco.

-During 2020 while Lewis is on Sabbatical, the Genesis Chorale will have 3 guest Musical Directors, for the Spring, Summer and Christmas Concerts.
+During 2020 while Lewis is on Sabbatical, the Genesis Chorale will have a guest Musical Director for the Christmas Concert.

 Please see www.lewisgaston.com for a full biography.